 The frequency range used for plotting the filter Bode diagram.

 Specify a vector containing the starting frequency, the end frequency,

 and the incremental frequency, in hertz.
 Default is

 The Frequency range parameter is visible only when the Plot filter response parameter is selected.

 |States||One state per filter|

 The model sample time is parameterized with variable Ts (default value Ts = 50e-6).
-To simulate continuous filters, specify Ts = 0 in the MATLAB Command Window before you start.
+To simulate continuous filters, specify Ts = 0 at the MATLAB® command prompt before you start.